Dissolutio/hexed-meadow/README.md

 ### `npm start`

-Runs the CRA app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.<br />
-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+Runs the CRA app with a BGIO Local server setup, where the players are playing on the same device.
+This is the fastest and easiest way to work on your game.
+Since the game files are consumed on the client-side code, there is no compilation step necessary.<br/>

-_DEVELOPMENT NOTE_: In `src/game/game.ts` you can toggle the `isDevMode` variable.
-This is used to change the initial state of the game, for development purposes, so we can start in the phase/stage of the game we are working on.
+_DEVELOPMENT NOTE_: In `src/game/game.ts` you can toggle the `isDevMode` variable, setting up initial game state for development.

-_DEPLOYMENT NOTE_: You can toggle in `App.tsx` the `devMode` variable to serve a staging app instead of the local development version.
-This will require running devserver.js in another terminal, see `devserver` and `devserver:watch` scripts.
+### `npm start-separate`

+Starts the CRA app but points the BGIO Client to a locally hosted BGIO Server.

+In a seperate terminal, you should run `npm run devserver`.

+### `npm run devserver`

+Watches your `src/game` folder, compiles and outputs the .js into the `server` folder.

+Runs the node server in `devserver.js`, and restarts when it or the game files change.

+The devserver does _NOT_ serve the front-end app, that must be started in another terminal with `npm run start-separate`.

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner in the interactive watch mode.

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run compile`

-Compiles the .ts game files from `src/game/` to .js files in `server/`, because the `server.js`-(production) and `devserver.js`-(staging/dev) files are node apps that needs .js files.

-### `npm run compile:watch`

-Runs compile above when game files change.

-### `npm run devserver`

-Runs the node app in `devserver.js`.

-### `npm run devserver:watch`

-Nodemon watches the compiled .js files in `server/` and runs the 'devserver.js' file, with a one second delay to give the compiler time to run.

-### `npm run staging`

-Runs the node app in `server.js`, which will serve the app that is in the `build` directory at [http://localhost:3000](http://localhost:3000).

 ### `npm run build`

-Runs `compile`, ignores errors, then runs `cra-build`.
-Now to test the build locally, you run `npm run start` in one terminal, and in another terminal run `npm run server`

-### `npm run cra-build`
+Compiles the game files, so the server file can read them.

-Builds the CRA app for production to the `build` folder.<br />
+Builds the CRA app for production to the `build` folder.

 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
+The build is minified and the filenames include the hashes.

 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 Also see the [BGIO docs on deployment](https://boardgame.io/documentation/#/deployment).

+I currently just have a `Procfile` in the root that reads `web: node -r esm server.js`, and the whole repo is off to Heroku, super easy.

+### `npm run serve-build`

+Test your build locally!
+This will run the node server from `server.js`, which is the deployment server file.
+This server is configured to serve the front-end app from the `build` folder when we navigate to http://localhost:8000/ .

 ### `npm run eject`